GruheshKurra/DynamicJSONupdation/README.md

 ### Step 4:Making Changes

-ownload both JSON files and change the path in the python code aswell
+Download both JSON files and change the path in the python code aswell

 ### Step 5:Pycharm